-A: Bluetooth wireless technology is implemented into products as diverse as automobiles and medical devices.
+A: Manufacturers implement Bluetooth wireless technology into products as diverse as automobiles and medical devices.
 Devices are available on a worldwide basis with more than 19 million products shipping each week.
-This website contains a list of products which, while not exhaustive, will provide you with a sense of the many types of products that are available today.
+This website contains a list of products, which while not exhaustive, will provide you with a sense of the many types of products available today.

-Bluetooth enabled products are produced by individual manufacturers and sold through their own sales channels.
-The Bluetooth SIG does not make, manufacture or sell products.
-For example, you could buy a Bluetooth enabled car at an automotive dealer or a Bluetooth enabled PC at a local computer store, but learn about the technology and the types of Bluetooth products from the Bluetooth SIG.
+Individual manufacturers produce Bluetooth enabled products and sold through their own sales channels.
+For example, you could buy a Bluetooth enabled car at an automotive dealer or a Bluetooth enabled PC at a computer store.
+The Bluetooth SIG does not make, manufacture or sell products only educates on the technology.

 A: All software upgrades are specific to one or several devices from the same manufacturer.
 We recommend checking the manufacturer's website and user forums to find any available software downloads for your devices.

 A: There may be adapters available that add some level of Bluetooth functionality to your device.
-The type of functionality added depends on the devices to which you are trying to add Bluetooth technology.
-There are Bluetooth USB adapters for computers, Bluetooth adapters for mobile phones, and Bluetooth stereo dongles for MP3 players.
+The type of functionality depends on the devices to which you are trying to add Bluetooth technology.

-A: The cost of using Bluetooth wireless technology is limited to the cost of the product in which it is integrated.
-There is no account or service registry related to Bluetooth technology use.
-Bluetooth wireless technology operates on an unlicensed radio spectrum, which means there is no additional charge for communicating between two Bluetooth devices.
-However, any use of data or voice services while using your mobile phone is part of your regular mobile phone cost.
-This means that if you are using your Bluetooth enabled device as a modem for your PC or for a similar application, there may be related data charges for the data that you send over the carrier network.
+A: The cost of using Bluetooth wireless technology is limited to the cost of the product.
+There is no account or service registry related to using Bluetooth technology.
+However, any use of data or voice services while using your smartphone is part of your regular account charges.
+You will need to check with your wireless carrier to verify.

-A: Bluetooth phones are available from mobile network operators Worldwide.
+A: Bluetooth phones are available from most major wireless carriers.
 Due to the rate at which mobile operators change their phone offerings, we are unable to provide an up-to-date list of phones available at each operator worldwide.
-Please contact your local mobile operator to see if it offers Bluetooth enabled mobile phones.
+Please contact your wireless carrier to see if it offers Bluetooth enabled mobile phones.

-A: Bluetooth enabled products are produced by individual manufacturers and sold through these company's own sales channels.
+A: Individual manufacturers produce Bluetooth enabled products and sell them through the company's own sales channels.
 To learn more about sales channels for Bluetooth devices contact the individual device manufacturers directly.
-Visit our Bluetooth.org member site to see a list of our members who are licensed to use Bluetooth wireless technology and the associated brand.
-To sell Bluetooth enabled products, you must be licensed with the Bluetooth SIG to use the registered trademarks.
+Visit our Bluetooth.org member site to see a full list of licensed members.
+Companies must obtain a license with the Bluetooth SIG to use the registered trademarks to sell Bluetooth enabled products.
 You can also visit our Bluetooth.org member site to learn about Bluetooth SIG membership and become a licensee.

 A: As a trade association, we cannot promote any one specific company or product.
 Therefore, we cannot cross-link to other sites.
 If you would like to link to Bluetooth.com from your website, you are welcome to do so.
 However, we cannot offer the same service to you.